-- 3.1 We praise and reward children for good behaviour in a variety of ways: - Teachers praise children for considerate, positive behaviour in such a way as to underline its value to our school. - Teachers award house/team points for particularly good behaviour.. - We award house points to the children, either for consistent good work or behaviour, or to acknowledge outstanding effort or acts of kindness in school. - All classes participate in a weekly achievement assembly where they are able to show examples not only of their best work a Star Learner is nominated from each class and a number of other awards are celebrated.
+- 3.1 We praise and reward children for good behaviour in a variety of ways: - Teachers praise children for considerate, positive behaviour in such a way as to underline its value to our school, this is linked to our school mascots, Clapham CARL and CAROL, and is reinforced through assemblies and PSHE. - All classes promote Characteristics of Effective Learning and Dojos are awarded when individuals demonstrate positive learning behaviours linked to the 6 characteristics which are Collaboration, Persistence, Resilience, Active, Independence and Creativity.. - We award house points to the children, either for consistent good work or behaviour, or to acknowledge outstanding effort or acts of kindness in school.

-- 3.2 The school uses a number of sanctions to enforce school rules, and to ensure a safe and positive learning environment.
+- All classes participate in a weekly achievement assembly.
+A Star Learner is nominated from each class and a number of other awards are celebrated including house points, pen licences and reading challenge. - 3.2 The school uses a number of sanctions to enforce school rules, and to ensure a safe and positive learning environment.
 We employ each sanction appropriately to each individual situation. - We expect children to be attentive in lessons.
 If they are consistently inattentive, teachers may move them to a place in the room where they can be overseen more easily or move them to sit on their own. - We expect children to try their best in all activities.
-If they do not do so, we may ask them to repeat a task or activity. - If a child is disruptive in class, the teacher will verbally reprimand them.
-If a child misbehaves repeatedly, we may isolate the child from the rest of the class, under supervision, until they calm down and are prepared to comply with the teacher's expectations that they will work co-operatively alongside others. - The safety of the children is paramount in all situations.
-If a child's behaviour endangers the safety of others, the class teacher stops the activity and prevents the child from taking part for the rest of that session. - E-Safety is taught throughout the curriculum in school and it is regulated through the E-Safety policy.
-Sanctions for breaches of E-Safety are set out in the E Safety policy. - If a child threatens, hurts or bullies another child, the class teacher records the incident in the school bullying log or the behaviour incident log and the child is sanctioned by a withdrawal of privileges, such as leisure time.
+If they do not do so, we may ask them to repeat a task or activity. - If a child is disruptive in class, the teacher will address this .
+If a child's behaviour continues to be be disruptive, or they appear to be dysregulated we may isolate the child from the rest of the class, under supervision, until they calm down and are able to comply with the teacher's expectations that they will work co-operatively alongside others. - The safety of the children is paramount in all situations.
+If a child's behaviour endangers the safety of others, the class teacher stops the activity and the child is not able to take part for the rest of that session. - E-Safety is taught throughout the curriculum in school and it is regulated through the E-Safety policy.
+Sanctions for breaches of E-Safety are set out in the E-Safety policy. - If a child threatens, hurts or bullies another child, the class teacher records the incident in the school bullying log or the behaviour incident log and the child is sanctioned by a withdrawal of privileges, such as leisure time.
 If a child repeatedly acts in a way that disrupts or upsets others, the school contacts the child's parents or carers and seeks an appointment in order to discuss the situation, with a view to improving the behaviour of the child, with the full co-operation of the parents. - 3.3 Unacceptable behaviour will always be dealt with firmly and fairly.
 Most children respond to reminders about appropriate behaviour.
-We: - Remind children of our Code of Conduct in the Home School Agreement. - Notice good behaviour as it occurs and draw attention to it. - Ignore attention seeking behaviour as far as possible. - Always give children the opportunity to make amends.
+We: - Remind children of our Code of Conduct - Notice good behaviour as it occurs and draw attention to it. - Ignore attention-seeking behaviour as far as possible. - Always give children the opportunity to make amends.